 "I'm glad I made the time commitment to come on this fantastic course.
 Awesome takeaways on how to translate the knowledge into digital leadership.
 I feel more confident going back to the office and being tooled to affect changes and support our digital transformation ambition." -- Cohort 9

 "The Digital Executive Leadership program was time well spent.
-It provided me with knowledge,tools, examples and resources and most importantly the motivation to do my part in enabling Canada's digital culture." -- Cohort 5
+It provided me with knowledge, tools, examples and resources and most importantly the motivation to do my part in enabling Canada's digital culture." -- Cohort 5

 Program Cost

-Tuition fee is: $8950 -- Tuition includes in-person workshop and evening dinner and networking event.
+Program fee: $8950 -- Tuition includes in-person workshop and evening dinner and networking event.

 Tuition includes all course materials and online tools used during the course as well as access to course resources after the program is completed and inclusion in the DELP alumni network with access to exclusive events after the program is completed.